giovaninppc/giovaninppc.github.io/_posts/2019-06-03-Altconf + WWDC.md

 If I would say the biggest difference from WWDC and Altconf in content is, is that WWDC is focused on the new stuff released by Apple - totally - and Altconf brings people from all over the world to talk about what they already do, what is working, or what is not working.

-Here's some of the content I saw during the event, and Im here to share with you:
+Here's some of the content I saw during the event, and I'm here to share with you:

 - [Optimizing Images](https://giovaninppc.github.io/Optimizing-Images/)
 - [Dealing with Asian characters](https://giovaninppc.github.io/Asian-Characters/)